DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/drag-drop-context.md

 Field | Type | Description
 ------|------|------------
-title? | string | Specifies a table column title
+title? | string | Specifies a table column title.

 ### <a name="container-args"></a>ContainerArgs